appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/import-export-app-entities.md

 # Reuse App Entities

-When working on complex Appsmith applications, you might find the need to reuse a particular set of widgets, queries, JSObjects, and more across pages.
-Instead of recreating these entities from scratch each time, Appsmith provides a way for you to export entities from one page and import them into another.
-This guide outlines steps on how to export entities from a page to a JSON file and subsequently import it into another page.
+This guide shows how to export certain entities from a page and import them into another page or app.
+Reusable entities are widgets, datasources, queries, JS Objects, and custom libraries.

 Follow the steps below to export desired app entities and import it into another page or an app.